arastogi1111/Columbia-GCal-AI-Agent/README.md

 ![64](https://github.com/user-attachments/assets/3414dc95-3158-443f-8bf0-f6bc2e2409f9)

-Columbia-GCal-AI-Agent is a chrome extension that allows you to add courses in your SSOL wishlist as events to Google Calendar. 🤤

-### **This tool can also convert ANY text  👑  that has an Event to a Google calendar event.**
+### **Columbia-GCal-AI-Agent is a chrome extension that can convert ANY text  👑  that has an Event to a Google calendar event.**

+It is finetuned to add courses in your SSOL/Vergil wishlist as events to Google Calendar. 🤤

+You Don't need to be registered in any courses.

 #
 ![ezgif-3-8731acb0b8](https://github.com/user-attachments/assets/b541979f-cf94-4543-a585-b3d2d208267b)